microsoft/vscode-wiki/Performance-Issues.md

 - Do you run Code on a single-CPU environment (e.g. VM)?
 We know that processes can go crazy and startup times can be super slow.

 ### Experiments
+Please try to reproduce the performance problems in different setups:

 - Can you reproduce the issue when you start VS Code with extensions disabled?
 You can start VS Code with extension disabled using the `--disable-extensions` command line argument, e.g., `code --disable-extensions`.

 - If you cannot reproduce the issue when the extensions are disabled, then can you narrow down the extension by selectively disabling extensions?
 You can disable extensions in the Extensions Viewlet ![image](https://user-images.githubusercontent.com/172399/31659646-243280d4-b335-11e7-9980-8666a32dba52.png) and restart/reload.
 Once you found the extension please file an issue against the extension.
 To file an issue against an extension: find the issue in the market place, select the `Issues` link thin the Resources section.